opencasestudies/ocs-bp-youth-disconnection/README.md

 advantage of these gaps to move the legend to within the plot area, and to use horizontal lines to allow for additional comparisons among groups.
-We also demonstrate how to add images to plots and combine plots uising the `patchwork` package.
+We also demonstrate how to add images to plots and combine plots using the `patchwork` package.

 ### Analysis

-The analaysis in this case study covers some basics about probablity and hypothesis testing, as well as the Mann-Kendall trend test and the difference between this test and simple linear regression.
+The analysis in this case study covers some basics about probability and hypothesis testing, as well as the Mann-Kendall trend test and the difference between this test and simple linear regression.
 In this analysis we use the Mann-Kendall to test if there has been a trend